 Web Server Director for Network Proximity incorporates all the functionalities of Web Server Director for Distributed Sites and builds on Web Server Director for Distributed Sites by adding the ability to efficiently direct traffic based on the proximity of the site to the end-user as well as the availability of the site.

-As opposed to Web Server Director for Distributed Sites that redirects traffic based on site availability alone, Web Server Director for Network Proximity transparently redirects traffic to sites by means of a dual decision-making mechanism according to both network proximity to the end-user and site availability.
+As opposed to Web Server Director for Distributed Sites which redirects traffic based on site availability alone, Web Server Director for Network Proximity transparently redirects traffic to sites by means of a dual decision-making mechanism according to both network proximity to the end-user and site availability.
 Web Server Director for Network Proximity instructs each Web Server Director unit deployed in the network at each site to measure the latency and number of router hops back to the end-user to determine the site closest to the end-user in terms of network proximity.
 To calculate the optimal available site for each end-user, Web Server Director for Network Proximity uses two proprietary protocols: a proximity report protocol, which gathers information regarding proximity of the end-user to the site, and a traffic capacity report protocol, which gathers information regarding availability.
 We believe that Web Server Director for Network Proximity was the first commercially available product to offer traffic management based on both network proximity and site availability.
-Similar to Web Server Director, Web Server Director for Network Proximity can simultaneously manage both local server farms and server farms distributed throughout a global network and can be deployed in tandem with Web Server Director for Distributed Sites and Web Server Director-Pro units deploy network security filters, or firewalls, to protect their networks from unauthorized access to sensitive information.
-Firewalls act as gateways through which all incoming network traffic must pass, providing controlled access from the Internet to the data within the organization's servers in order to enforce the organization's security policy.
-Firewalls are often deployed in groups, or farms, to provide redundancy and increase the traffic capacity, or throughput, of the firewalls in order to overcome performance bottlenecks of individual firewall units.
-Similar to our Web Server Director product line, our FireProof product line is designed to direct traffic among a group of firewalls within a farm to ensure availability by avoiding offline firewalls and to distribute traffic among available firewalls to maximize firewall capacity.
-Without any traffic management solution, traffic to or from the Internet that is routed through an off-line firewall will be discarded.
-FireProof offers continuous availability by providing full fault tolerance between firewalls by automatically routing traffic destined for an off-line firewall to the most available on-line firewall, thereby eliminating the need for additional idle standby units as backup in the event of firewall failure.
+Similar to Web Server Director, Web Server Director for Network Proximity can simultaneously manage both local server farms and server farms distributed throughout a global network and can be deployed in tandem with Web Server Director for Distributed Sites and Web Server Director-Pro units.